Blog/Quality Assurance

 Application version statistics

 Overall, it depends on the project you're working on.
 Larger projects tend to have their own analytics team monitoring and trying to catch the most spikes in the data.
 If you're a part of a small project, chances are that some of this data isn't tracked yet.
-If this is the case, it would be a good idea to encourage your team to implement analytics tracking systems - at least the basic ones, so the team can understand the priorities and don't waste time on testing devices/OS versions on which the software isn't used at all.
+If this is the case, it would be a good idea to encourage your team to implement analytics tracking systems.
+This way, the team can understand their priorities and don't waste time on testing devices/OS versions on which the software isn't used at all.
 In case you don't have access to an analytics tool in your project, or if you're working on a start-up and analytics is not yet set up, here you can read some suggestions on how to decide what devices you should choose for testing.